lunarc/lunarc_docs/docs/batch_system.md

 the directories contains the input data and the program executable to be run.

+**Remarks:**
-Keep the number of jobs-steps at a reasonable level.
+* Keep the number of jobs-steps at a reasonable level.
 Recent testing by the LUNARC support team has shown that, when including a sleep statement inside the do loop the setup can be used to processes 800 jobs.
+* Make sure to spawn worker tasks from a unique master script running within a unique `sbatch` job submission.
+Please refrain from using `sbatch` or `sbatch --array` to spawn each worker tasks as an individual job.

 ### The master script